 Many children struggling to learn to read have a core deficit in phonemic awareness.
-Intervention focus for phonemic awareness uses an informal phonological awareness assessment to determine student current skill attainment and provides instruction and practice with feedback to build more advanced skills, moving from more basic skills such as segmenting and blending phonemes in a word to more advanced skills such as substituting medial vowel sounds.
+Phonemic awareness interventions start by assessing students' current skill levels using an informal phonological awareness evaluation.
+The interventions then offer instruction and practice, along with feedback, to help students develop more advanced skills.
+This progression moves from fundamental skills like segmenting and blending phonemes within words to more sophisticated abilities such as substituting medial vowel sounds.
 It can be helpful to use visual scaffolds to anchor the sounds students are working with during interventions.
-Hand motions, Elkonin boxes, and manipulatives (such as tokens or letter tiles) are popular supports.
+Hand motions, Elkonin boxes, and manipulatives, such as tokens or letter tiles, are popular supports.

 What is Phonemic Awareness?

 Phonemic awareness is “the ability to be aware of and consciously think about individual speech sounds (phonemes) in spoken words” (International Dyslexia Association, 2022, p.
 1).
-Phonemic awareness allows a learner to isolate, blend, and manipulate individual sounds in spoken words.
+Phonemic awareness is taught without the use of letters or visuals because each phonemic awareness skill is auditory.
+In fact, people will tell you that phonemic awareness skills can be done in the dark, because it can be.
+When a learner has phonemic awareness, the learner can isolate, blend, and manipulate individual sounds in spoken words.
 This understanding builds the foundation for phonics, improves students’ word reading, and helps them learn to spell.

 Blending involves putting sounds together.
-Beginning readers use letter-sound skills to say each sound in a word ("/m/, /a/, /p/), and then blend the sounds together to read the word (map).
+Beginning readers use sound-letter skills to say each sound in a word ("/m/, /a/, /p/), and then blend the sounds together to read the word (map).

-Segmenting involves pulling sounds apart in spoken words ("fish – /f/, /i/, /sh/").
-To spell a word, students must break the word down into its individual sounds and select letters that represent the sounds.
+Segmenting involves pulling sounds apart in spoken words (e.g., "fish – /f/, /i/, /sh/").
+To spell a word, students must break the word down into its individual sounds and select letters or letter combinations that represent the sounds.

 Manipulation involves changing individual phonemes (sounds) in a word.
+It is an advanced phonemic awareness skill that includes phoneme addition, deletion, and substitution.
 Manipulating sounds is the most difficult of all phonemic awareness tasks.

 Explicit Intervention in Phonemic Awareness